 S. 124 Hiring Noncertified Teachers

-H. Assistance Act
+H. 4280 Educator Assistance Act

 The House non-concurred with Senate amendments to S. 124, but no further action was taken by the Senate.
 The bill proposes to establish a pilot program that would allow public school districts to hire noncertified teachers.
 The pilot program would permit districts to hire noncertified teachers of up to 10 percent of its entire teaching staff.
 The bill outlines certain academic, evaluation, and experience requirements that noncertified teachers must meet to be eligible for hire under the pilot program.
 It further requires annual program reporting and registration and clearance requirements for noncertified teachers participating in the program.
 The House added H. 4280 (the Educator Assistance Act) -- exactly as adopted by the House and sent to the Senate last year.
 References to ratings of “excellent,” “below average,” and “unsatisfactory” were removed—instead, “critical needs certification area” is added as a way for schools to participate in the pilot program.
 Schools may hire noncertified teachers in a ratio of up to 25 percent of its entire teaching staff instead of 10 percent.
 The pilot program is considered to be renewed after five years unless ended by the General Assembly.
 Reporting dismissed noncertified teachers is added and teachers are guaranteed 4 days for professional development at the beginning of the school year and 2 days must be for self-directed work to prepare for the beginning of the school year.
 Language requested by law enforcement regarding fingerprinting and background checks is added.